nosek-tomas/DE1-Project-Stopwatch/README.md

 ## Hardware:
-Nexys A7 50t board is a complete, ready-to-use digital circuit development platform based on the latest AMD Artix™ 7 Field Programmable Gate Array (FPGA) from AMD.
+- Nexys A7 50t board is a complete, ready-to-use digital circuit development platform based on the latest AMD Artix™ 7 Field Programmable Gate Array (FPGA) from AMD.
 With its large, high-capacity FPGA, generous external memories, and collection of USB, Ethernet, and other ports, the Nexys A7 can host designs ranging from introductory combinational circuits to powerful embedded processors.
 Several built-in peripherals, including an accelerometer, temperature sensor, MEMs digital microphone, a speaker amplifier, and several I/O devices allow the Nexys A7 to be used for a wide range of designs without needing any other components.
 ### Nexys A7 50t board:
 <img width="600" height="434" alt="nexys-a7" src="./img/readme_pics/nexys-a7.png" />

-.
+## Popis VHDL modulů:
+### BTNL:
+-